 Bank deposit.
 The deposit can be made in USD or TL.
-The transfer should be made and then the bank will place a lock of 3 years and issue a letter against the time deposit of 500k.
-The interest rate varies by the day, but at the time of writing is 5.10% against 500k yielding approximately 66,000 USD after a period of 3 year and if the deposit is made in TL, the yield is 25%.
-Just a few months ago the rate against a 3 year time deposit in Turkish Lira was 29%.
+The transfer should be made and then the bank will place a lock of 3 years and issue a letter against the time deposit of USD 500,000.
+The interest rate varies by the day, but at the time of writing is 5.10% against 500k yielding approximately 66,000 USD after a period of 3 years and if the deposit is made in TL, the yield is 25%.
+Just a few months ago the rate against for a 3 year time deposit in Turkish Lira was 29%.

 Another aspect to consider is the simplicity of this investment option – whereas a real property investment involves a considerable level of paperwork and permits, delaying the citizenship application – the bank deposit option is straightforward.
 You only need to open the deposit account, transfer the funds and obtain relevant certificates from the bank.
-Furthermore, we work with one of the largest banks in MENA – headquartered in Qatar.
+Furthermore, we work with one of the largest banks in MENA – headquartered in Qatar, as well as one of the East Asian giants.
 Your funds will be safe.
 Without a doubt, it is the quickest and most hassle-free investment option available.

 Capital investment – you can make a capital investment in a Turkish company, but if it’s a privately held company, you may have liquidity issues after the 3 year period when you decide to exit.
 One clever play might be to find a company which is about to IPO or see a trade sale.

-is a popular investment option, especially given the growth in the Turkish market over the past few years.
-The investment needs to be made in a full title deed – avoid properties which may be in the construction phase as there is additional risk, you won’t receive the deed for some time and because of this, there may be a delay in your passport application.
+Real Estate – this is a popular investment option, especially given the growth in the Turkish market over the past few years.
+The investment needs to be made in a full title deed – avoid properties which may be in the construction phase as there is additional risk; you won’t receive the deed for some time and because of this, there may be a delay in your passport application.

 There should be a record from an independent appraiser on the value of the property on the day the investment was made.
-It should be $250,000 in USD (so the value in USD is more important than in Lira!), in other words, the amount the property was purchased for taken at the daily spot rate of Lira to USD (currently 5.27:1 at time of writing).
+It should be $250,000 in USD (the value in USD is more important than in Lira!), in other words, the amount the property was purchased for taken at the daily spot rate of Lira to USD (currently 5.7:1 at time of writing).

 Interested investors might want to explore ‘mid-term’ investment options, or investment properties in areas set to mature in the next 3 years or so.
-We have several real estate agents on the ground who would be happy to take you through a tour of properties in several upcoming areas of the city, due to appreciate in the coming years.
-There are also guaranteed rent properties which guarantee a certain amount of rent for 25 months.
+We have several real estate agents on the ground who will be happy to take you through a tour of properties in several upcoming areas of the city, which are due to appreciate in the coming years.
+There are also guaranteed rental properties which guarantee a certain amount of rent for 25 months.
 You can easily see that this investment generates income (from rent) and capital appreciation when you sell the property after 3 years.